Turbopolsa: North America

-Turbopolsa, who had up to this point competed in Europe, joined North American team NRG Esports for RLCS season 8.
+Turbopolsa, who had up to this point competed in Europe, joined North American team NRG Esports for RLCS Season 8.
 He became the first player to transfer from Europe to North America, and the second player to transfer regions overall, in RLCS competition.
-The Game Haus' Connor Sanders called the signing "one of the most important roster moves the game has ever seen", noting that Europe was losing one of the region's most sought-after free agents, and NRG – already North America's strongest team – was gaining a multi-time champion.
-NRG advanced to the season 8 finals, where they defeated Renault Vitality, which included Turbopulsa's former teammate Kaydop, in a seven-game series.
-The victory gave Turbopolsa his fourth championship, and he once again was awarded the tournament MVP award.
-He is the only player with four RLCS titles.
+The Game Haus' Connor Sanders called the signing "one of the most important roster moves the game has ever seen", noting that Europe was losing one of the region's most sought-after free agents, and NRG—already North America's strongest team—was gaining a multi-time champion.
+NRG advanced to the Season 8 finals, where they defeated Renault Vitality, which included Turbopolsa's former teammate Kaydop, in a seven-game series.
+The victory gave Turbopolsa his fourth championship, and he was once again awarded the tournament MVP award.
+He remains the only player with four RLCS titles.

 Turbo continued to compete with NRG in the 9th season of RLCS, but the team struggled in several tournaments in 2020.
-The RLCS season 9 championship was later cancelled due to the COVID-19 pandemic.
+The RLCS Season 9 championship was later cancelled due to the COVID-19 pandemic.
 Ahead of RLCS X, NRG announced they had removed Turbo from the starting roster.
-In June 2020, Team Envy announced that they had signed Turbopolsa to compete in the upcoming RLCS X.In April 2022, Turbo was benched by Team Envy.
-In June 2022, Team Envy merged with OpTic Gaming, using the branding of the latter for their RLCS team.
+In June 2020, Team Envy announced they had signed Turbopolsa to compete in the upcoming RLCS X. In April 2022, he was benched by Team Envy.
+Two months later, Team Envy merged with OpTic Gaming, using the branding of the latter for their RLCS team.

+For the 2022/23 season, DarkZero Esports attempted to build a roster around Turbo, but after failing to qualify for any Fall or Winter regionals, the organization pulled out of Rocket League Esports.
+Following continued health struggles, Turbopolsa announced his retirement from competitive Rocket League.
+He cited a diagnosis of moderate to severe diabetes as a major factor in his decision, noting the physical and mental challenges it imposed on his ability to maintain a professional playing schedule.